 What is a Neighbourhood Plan?

 The Plan is a planning document that will influence what planning applications for new buildings can be passed, aspects of their design, what conditions for example on affordable housing will be applied, where residential or commercial development can take place and it will also affect how certain taxes (the “Community Infrastructure Levy”) are spent in the area.

-The Plan has to be in general conformity with National planning policies and with Westminster’s Strategic planning policy, but there is considerable scope within this and it will add detail to some of the gaps in existing policies.
+The Plan has to be in general conformity with National planning policies and with Westminster’s Strategic planning policy, but there is considerable scope within this and can add detail to gaps in existing policies.

 Developing the Pimlico Neighbourhood Plan

 A steering group was elected last Summer and a meeting of the Forum was held on 21st March 2017 (Read a report of the meeting here).

 The last meeting of the forum agreed a vision for the plan:

 - Continue to maintain the quiet village atmosphere and its largely residential nature.